Influence maximization by rumor spreading on correlated networks through community identification: Databases

 \section{Databases}

 We perform extensive numerical simulations in several artificial and real-world networks, evaluating the impact of the degree correlation in the influence maximization problem.
-The structural properties of the networks are summarized in Table~\ref{tab:basesUtilizadas}, with the respective assortativity $\rho$, number of vertices $|V|$, average degree $\left\langle k \right\rangle$, average shortest path length $\left\langle g \right\rangle$ and the average clustering coefficient $\langle C_c \rangle$.
+The structural properties of the networks are summarized in Table~\ref{tab:basesUtilizadas}, with the respective assortativity $\rho$, number of vertices $N$, average degree $\left\langle k \right\rangle$, average shortest path length $\left\langle g \right\rangle$ and the average clustering coefficient $\langle C_c \rangle$.
 Also, the highest modularity $Q$ value and number of communities $N_c$ identified by the fastgreedy algorithm are reported.
-We can see that real-world networks are more modular than artificial networks.
-However, most networks present similar values of average shortest path length ($\left\langle g \right\rangle$).
+We can see that real-world networks are naturally more modular than artificial networks (except for the modular scale-free artificial networks \emph{MSF}).
+However, most networks present similar values of the average shortest path length ($\left\langle g \right\rangle$).